'What's in a name?'

 Ruby wants some help, but Mum is busy, Dad is cooking and Gran is working on the computer.
 No one has any time for her, so Ruby packs her bag and decides to leave.

-Wait a Minute, Ruby! also published by Evans was out of print until recently, but has now been brought out as an e-book by ReadZone, a new independent publishing company.
-A printed version will be coming out in the near future.
+Wait a Minute, Ruby! originally published by Evans, has now been published as an e-book and in a printed version by ReadZone, a new independent publishing company.